jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Windows.md

 Have a look at [this video](https://youtu.be/_GzOsitVgLI){: target="_blank" rel="noopener noreferrer"} from [trombonepizza](https://github.com/trombonepizza){: target="_blank" rel="noopener noreferrer"} which gives more detailed setup information on ASIO4ALL.

-Official and more detailed information about how to configure ASIO4ALL is documented in the official [ASIO4ALL FAQs on the ASIO4ALL website](http://www.asio4all.org/faq.html){: target="_blank" rel="noopener noreferrer"} and in the ASIO4ALL manual.
-This can most likely be found on your desktop or in the folder where the ASIO4ALL binary is installed (usually `C:\Program Files (x86)\ASIO4ALL v2\`).
+Official and more detailed information about how to configure ASIO4ALL is documented in the official [ASIO4ALL FAQs on the ASIO4ALL website](http://www.asio4all.org/faq.html){: target="_blank" rel="noopener noreferrer"} and in the [ASIO4ALL manual here](https://www.asio4all.org/ASIO4ALL%20v2%20Instruction%20Manual.pdf).
+(The manual can also be found on your desktop or in the folder where the ASIO4ALL binary is installed (usually `C:\Program Files (x86)\ASIO4ALL v2\`)).

 ## All installed?